Skip to Content

 Visit The Bath Distillery

-Bottle and glass of gin on a table
+Bottle and glass of gin on a table.

-Sampling the offerings at the Bath Gin Company
+Sampling the offerings at the distillery

 If the infused-spirit moves you, consider taking a tour or cocktail class.
 If you’re spending more time in the area, don’t miss the Oxford Artisan Distillery in Oxford just an hour away.